 - They provide increased stability.
 Their unique self-supportive nature allows them to create the stable foundation needed without sacrificing the health of nearby teeth.
 With the integration of the titanium post and the jaw bone, patients can eat any food they like without worrying about the dental implants breaking or falling out.

 - They prevent bone deterioration.
-In order to remain healthy, the jaw bone needs stimulation from chewing.
+To remain healthy, the jaw bone needs stimulation from chewing.
 When teeth are missing, the bone loses this stimulation and beings deteriorating.
 Fortunately, implants mimic the full anatomy of a natural tooth, meaning the post acts as a tooth root and provides the stimulation needed to prevent jaw bone loss.

 - They help maintain the health and alignment of other teeth.
 Other replacement options, such as bridges, require the grinding down of healthy teeth for support.
 Choosing no restoration at all can lead to nearby teeth shifting, resulting in misalignment.
 Dental implants replace the root and crown of a tooth, meaning there is no room for nearby teeth to shift, and there is no need for nearby teeth to support the restoration.